pchampio/othello-prolog/README.md

 ### Heuristic/Evaluation Function

 I used [this](https://courses.cs.washington.edu/courses/cse573/04au/Project/mini1/RUSSIA/Final_Paper.pdf)
-excellent heuristic/evaluation function made by some researchers from University of Washington.
+excellent heuristic/evaluation function, made by some researchers from University of Washington.

 This heuristic function is actually a collection of several heuristics and calculates the utility value of a board position by assigning